coderefinery/template-workshop-webpage/README.md

   - adapt settings below `[extra]`
 - Adapt schedule in `content/schedule.yaml`.
 Use times in UTC.
 The times and dates are automatically displayed in the local time zone of the browser.
+- Check texts, e.g. communication page, that they represent the setup of the current workshop

 ### How this template works